THANKSGIVING: FOOD, DRINK AND FRIENDS

 Thanksgiving is not only one of the most iconic holidays celebrated in America, but the most nationally shared among all citizens of the United States.
 No matter your ethnic, religious or cultural background, Americans all spend that fourth Thursday of November eating and drinking with their most loved people.

 Classic dishes include turkey, stuffing, sweet potatoes, green beans with fried onions, cranberry sauce, cornbread and pumpkin pie.
-However, the area of drinks and cocktails for Thanksgiving has never been flushed out over the years and is open to modern interpretation.
+However, the area of drinks and cocktails for Thanksgiving has never been fleshed out over the years and is open to modern interpretation.
 For many of us who are bartenders, it’s a special time of year when we are able to showcase our skill set to our families and whip up some unique concoctions.

 The job of a bartender is demanding and, unlike other industries, our bars and restaurants do not close their doors on holidays.
 There are no ‘days off’ and we often miss these integral moments to share with our loved ones.
 However, in America (and I believe this sentiment is true all over the world), we are grateful every day to be a part of an industry where people truly care about one another.
 It has become more of a community over the years and bartenders often use the term “bar family” to describe the friends they make not only in their cities but in cities far away.